 Who’s backing whom in the Conservative leadership race?

-Rishi Sunak and Liz Truss are battling head-to-head in the race to become the next leader of the Conservative Party and Britain's new prime minister.
+Rishi Sunak and Liz Truss are going head-to-head in the race to become the next leader of the Conservative Party and Britain's new prime minister.

 Both candidates made it through a series of MPs' ballots to enter the final two, but it is now Tory Party members who will decide their fate in the final ballot later this summer.